Coconut-IDE/coconut-ide.github.io/index.md

 ---
 # Coconut

-Coconut is an Android Studio plugin to help developers handle privacy.
+Coconut is an Android Studio plugin that can help developers handle privacy.

 The initial release of Coconut is described in the following paper:
 >Tianshi Li, Yuvraj Agarwal, Jason I. Hong.